Humo (magazine): History and profile

 Humoradio (meaning a portmanteau of 'humor' and 'radio' in English) was first published in 1936 as a Dutch-language counterpart to Le Moustique, now Télémoustique.
 During World War II between 1940 and 1944, Humoradio was not published.
 In 1958, when television started to reach a larger audience in the country, the magazine was renamed as Humo.
 The magazine is published on a weekly basis.

 Humo as it is recognized today started emerging from 1969 on, when Guy Mortier became its chief editor.
 He gave the magazine its playful comedic tone, put more emphasis on articles about rock music and shaped it into a magazine that appealed to a left-wing, progressive audience.
-During Mortier's term many classic columns, interview series, annual cultural events and comic strips that are still considered to be part of "Humo" today saw the day of light.
+During Mortier's term many classic columns, interview series, annual cultural events and comic strips that are still considered to be part of "Humo" today saw the light of day.
 Among those is the annual Humo's Pop Poll, organized since 1967, which lets readers elect their favorite people, radio shows, TV shows, music groups,... of the year.
 Another recurring event is Humo's Rock Rally, an important Belgian contest for young rock bands.
 Humo also sponsors the Rock Werchter festival since its conception in 1977.
 In 2003, Mortier retired.

 Humos home cartoonist is Kamagurka, whose style influenced the overall cult appeal of the magazine.
 The magazine's mascots, Bert and Cowboy Henk, are creations by him, both featured in weekly comics series.

 The owner of Humo was Sanoma and was published by Sanoma magazines.
 In May 2015 the magazine was acquired by De Persgroep.